On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations: Introduction

 \subsection{Acknowledgments}

-C. Davalo was funded by the European Union via the ERC 101124349 "GENERATE".
+The authors thank Daniele Alessandrini for discussions regarding this work and the results of \cite{AMTW25}.
+C. Davalo was funded by the European Union via the ERC 101124349 ``GENERATE''.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.